 In dogs, vestibular disease occurs when there is a disturbance in the balance system.
 It can be classified as:

 • Peripheral Vestibular Disease: the most common form, usually involving the inner or middle ear.
-Idiopathic or ear infection are the most common forms of peripheral vestibular disease.
+Idiopathic causes or ear-related disease are the most common contributors.

 • Central Vestibular Disease: less common but more serious, caused by issues within the brain itself.